udemegane/Falcor/README.md

 # Run the Demo
 ## Download
-You can download the prebuild demo from [Releases](https://github.com/udemegane/Falcor/releases/tag/v0.1.0-restir_gi_demo).
+~~You can download the prebuild demo from [Releases](https://github.com/udemegane/Falcor/releases/tag/v0.1.0-restir_gi_demo).~~ (Currently it's doesn't work.
+Maybe Falcor doesn't support to build portable executable?)

+Or you can build the demo by yourself.
+See [How to build](#how-to-build) section.
 And you can olso download 3D scenes form [ORCA](https://developer.nvidia.com/orca): A collection of scenes and assets optimized for Falcor.

 ## Run